DIG-Kaust/MDC-HPC/README.md

 use when setting up the cluster.
 Refer to https://docs.dask.org/en/latest/setup/ssh.html for more details.
 - ``utils.py``: Small Python functions used in various notebooks

+### K8S

+This directory contains the helm charts used to configure K8S and some instructions on how to run the ``Marchenko3D.py`` in a Kubernetes cluster.
+Note that our setup is based on the https://github.com/dask/helm-chart and we refer to those for more details with respect to the entire configuration setup.

 ### Environment